openutm/deployment/README.md

 ## Steps

-This example is based on **DigitalOcean** cloud.
+This example is based on **DigitalOcean** cloud, it uses the `kustomize` tool and kubectl so you can use it with your cloud with it.

 ### Introduction

-1. Understand the general architecture of the system by reviewing the [OAUTH Infrastructure](oauth_infrastructure.md) document.
+Understand the general architecture of the system by reviewing the [.env file documentation](env_file_documentation.md) document.
+That document details the variables that you will have to fill out provide.
-2. Create your own environment files by reviewing the [constructing environment files](constructing_environment_files.md)

 ### Pre-requisites